askap-vast/vast-tools/docs/components/pipeline.md

     If no measurement pairs dataframe is provided then a filtered measurement pairs dataframe will be used to calculate the new columns with the original fluxes.

-!!! warning "Warning: Long Run Time"
+!!! warning "Warning: Not Recalculated"
-    Beware that for large pipeline runs the recalculation can take a little time to complete.
+    Two metrics are not re-calculated:

+      * `new`
+      * `new_source_high_sigma`

+    As these metrics are too complex to recalculate in this environment.

 !!!example
     ```python